ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 1. Basic formatting support.
 2. Image support. - The prototype includes [`Tiptap Extension`](https://tiptap.dev/api/nodes/image) to support images.
-3. `@mention` support. - The prototype includes default user list that gets triggered using `@` character.
+3. `@mention` support. - The prototype includes a default user list that gets triggered using `@` character.
 4. Markdown support. - The prototype includes support to render/retrieve content in markdown format.
 5. `Shadow root` support - The prototype uses [Microsoft Fast](https://github.com/microsoft/fast) to create the rich text editor as a custom component that renders in the shadow root.
-6. `Top layer` support - Hyperlink using `nimble-dialog` which renders the popup in top layer.
+6. `Top layer` support - Hyperlink using `nimble-dialog` which renders the popup in the top layer.

 **_Note_**: This prototype is not made in a responsive fashion for smaller screens and is intended only for testing the specific functionalities listed above.